Akke/BotDocs/README.md

 When all is set, you can change the language in the configuration file.

 ## Themes
 You can change the color scheme and a lot of other properties of the design which is done in SASS.
 Locate the file `src/styles/theme.sass` and import the theme you wish to use, and comment out the inactive ones.
 ```sass
 @import "themes/light"
 //@import "themes/discord"
 //@import "themes/midnight"
 ```
+To edit an existing theme, find the theme inside the themes directory and edit the variables found within.

 If you want to create a new theme, simply make a new file in `src/styles/themes/your-new-file.sass` and copy/paste the variables from an existing theme file.

 ## Custom Pages